SM City Iloilo

-SM City Iloilo is a large shopping mall in the Philippines, owned and operated by SM Prime Holdings.
-It is the 8th SM Supermall built by Henry Sy Sr. It is located along Senator Benigno Aquino Jr. Avenue (Jaro West Diversion Road) in the district of Mandurriao in Iloilo City.
+SM City Iloilo, also known locally as SM Mandurriao, is a large shopping mall in Mandurriao, Iloilo City, Philippines, owned and operated by SM Prime Holdings.
+It is the 8th SM Supermall built by the company.
+It is located along Senator Benigno S. Aquino Jr. Avenue (Diversion Road) in the district of Mandurriao.
 It has a land area of 170,000 m2 and a total gross floor area of 181,657 m2.